mozilla/quality.mozilla.org/plugins/cms-tree-page-view/readme.txt

 7. Quickly switch between regular list view and tree view using the switch icon

 == Changelog ==

+= 1.2.12 =
+- Fixed search not working
+- Fix height of clear search icon

+= 1.2.11 =
+- Updated german translation
+- Updated POT file for translators

+= 1.2.10 =
+- New fix for wp-Typography.
+Thanks to eceleste for digging into the problem and fixing it.

+= 1.2.9 =
+- Fixed an incompatibility with wp-Typography (http://wordpress.org/extend/plugins/wp-typography/).
+Fixes http://wordpress.org/support/topic/html-in-titles.

+= 1.2.8 =
+- Fix for post types with dashes in them.
+Fixes http://wordpress.org/support/topic/custom-posts-with-in-post_type.

 = 1.2.7 =
 - Fix some notice errors/warning.
 Props damienwhaley.
 Fixes http://wordpress.org/support/topic/fix-for-three-non-fatal-errors.